-- 3.1 That the General Fund Budget proposals for 2022/23 and four-year outlook set out in the report be endorsed for recommendation to Council on 21 February 2022. - 3.2 That the General Fund Budget for 2022/23 is based on a 2% increase to Band D Council Tax.
+- 3.1 That the General Fund Budget proposals for 2022/23 and four-year outlook set out in the report be endorsed for recommendation to Council on 24 February 2022. - 3.2 That the General Fund Budget for 2022/23 is based on no increase to the Band D Council Tax.

-To bring together all the relevant information to enable Cabinet Members to review, consider and comment upon the Council's General Fund budget for endorsement and recommendation to Council.
+To bring together all the relevant information to enable Cabinet Members to review, consider and comment upon the Councils General Fund budget for endorsement and recommendation to Council.